Written by Aaron R. Winston

 In the 1900s, capital punishment was practiced much more regularly in many states across the country than it is today.
 Unfortunately, people who were wrongfully convicted were also put wrongly to death.

+What states have the death penalty in 2023?
 Since 1976 when the Supreme Court reinstated the right for states to impose the death penalty, only 27 states have laws allowing their state courts to sentence criminals to death for committing a capital crime.
 The states that allow for the death penalty include:

 Death Penalty States List in 2023